 - In 2009, in recognition of the 30th anniversary, Sunrise released a short video called "Gundam Perfect Mission", showcasing many of the franchise's most famous Gundams working together to get the original Gundam's core fighter into orbit.
 A 1:1 scale Gundam model was also built in Japan, and remained on display outside the Gundam Museum in Odaiba until 2017 (when it was replaced by a 1:1 scale of the Unicorn Gundam).

-- In a gaming example specifically, 2017 marks the 30th anniversary of Gundam video games, the first being Zeta Gundam: Hot Scramble for the Famicon.
+- In a gaming example specifically, 2017 marked the 30th anniversary of Gundam video games, with Zeta Gundam: Hot Scramble for the Famicom being credited as the first (It isn't, but that's another story).
 To celebrate this, Bandai created the Hot Scramble Gundam (based off of the Zeta-inspired Scramble Gundam from Gundam Build Fighters Try Island Wars and piloted by Meijin Kawaguchi III) and included it in several Gundam games released in 2017, including SD Gundam G Generation Genesis and Gundam Versus.

 - No Export for You: